svenboertjens/sysframe/README.md

 - `pybytes`
 - `membridge`

-Explanations on how to use these modules are found in module-specific README files, such as `README_pybytes.md` for the `pybytes` module.
+Explanations on how to use these modules are found in module-specific README files under the `documentation` folder.
-For code-specific documentation, there aren't special README's for that.
-I've tried to explain each piece of code well enough using in-code comments.

 ## Modules